-One likely predecessor is the Roman tradition of Hilaria, a spring festival held around March 25th in honor of the first day of the year longer than the night (we call this the vernal equinox, which typically falls on March 20th).
+One likely predecessor is the Roman tradition of Hilaria, a spring festival held around March 25 in honor of the first day of the year longer than the night (we call this the vernal equinox, which typically falls on March 20).
 Festivities included games, processions, and masquerades, during which disguised commoners could imitate nobility to devious ends.
 If you want to fool your coworkers, try these pranks you can pull at the office.